13 European Dream Homes You Can Actually Rent

 When traveling through Europe's great capitals, it's not often you get the opportunity to sleep in a treehouse.
 But in Berlin, you can!
 This lofted cabin on the edge of the Grunewald forest is isolated enough to feel like a getaway but close enough to walk to local restaurants and bars.

 Do you like windows and sunshine and nature and grass?
-You're going to love this Bavarian getaway with themed houses.
-One has an ecosystem on the roof!
+You're going to love

 These so-called "wine houses" aren't exactly palatial, but they are cute.
 They're part of a winery extension in a village on the Mosel River and are designed to blend in with the classic stone architecture.
 You can see the vineyards from your bed.